wangyishen/personalwebsite/content/home/experience.md

   Previously as Postdoctoral Researcher and Power System Research Engineer

-  Working at on the following topics:
+  Working on the following topics:

   * Machine learning and PMU based load modeling
   * AI-based oscillation detection and control